Asymptotic control theory for a system of linear oscillators: Formal properties of the basic control

 The evolution of $\phi$ by virtue of system (\ref{syst1}) is described by

-It is clear that if $\rho$ is large, then the second term in the right-hand side of (\ref{xi}) is $O(1/\rho)$ and affects the motion of $\phi$ over the ``sphere'' $\omega$ only slightly.
+It is clear that if $\rho$ is large, then the second term in the RHS of (\ref{xi}) is $O(1/\rho)$ and affects the motion of $\phi$ over the ``sphere'' $\omega$ only slightly.
 The conclusion holds for any admissible control, not just for control (\ref{approx4}).

 We note that $p={\partial {\rho}}/{\partial x}$ is a homogeneous function of degree 0, and, therefore, is a function of $\phi$.
-Geometrically, $p$ is the outer normal to the surface $\omega$ at $\phi.$ It follows immediately from the Euler identity that
+Geometrically speaking, $p$ is the outer normal to the surface $\omega$ at $\phi$.
+It follows immediately from the Euler identity that

-Thus, the function $\rho$ satisfies an eikonal-type equation which is ``dual'' to equation $\rho(\frac{\partial {H}}{\partial p})=1$ of the surface $\omega.$ Here, $H$ stands for $H_\Omega$.
-We will use equation (\ref{Euler}) in Section \ref{quasioptimal} for averaging the right-hand side of the identity (\ref{T}) with respect to time.
+Thus, the function $\rho$ satisfies an eikonal-type equation which is ``dual'' to equation $\rho(\frac{\partial{H}}{\partial p})=1$ of the surface $\omega$.
+Here $H$ stands for $H_\Omega$.
+We will use Eq. (\ref{Euler}) in Section \ref{quasioptimal} for averaging the RHS of identity (\ref{T}) with respect to time.